haimkastner/castnet-blog/contents/en/blog/units-in-system.md

 In this article, we'll explore the issue in-depth and present a solution to simplify the process of handling units in software systems.

 Handling units in software systems can be a tricky task.
-The challenges include:
+The challenges includes:

-- Identifying the correct unit system and documenting it clearly
+- Identifying the unit system in use
-- Dealing with lengthy variable names that include unit information
+- Very lengthy variables and methods names that includes unit information
-- Ensuring proper conversion across the system
+- Many conversions all across the system
 - Understanding how to convert between different units
-- Choosing a unit system for APIs.
+- Choosing a unit system for the system & APIs

 Let's take a look at some examples to illustrate these difficulties: